 Kirk Herbstreit releases his top six rankings

-ESPN commentator Kirk Herbstreit released his top six rankings on Sunday with Alabama, followed by Notre Dame, Clemson, Ohio State, Florida, and Cincinnati.
+ESPN commentator Kirk Herbstreit released his top six rankings on Sunday with Alabama, followed by Notre Dame, Clemson, Ohio State, Texas A&M, and Florida.

-His top six is exactly the same as his rankings last week.
+His top six is mostly the same from last week besides the Aggies in the top group instead of Cincinnati.

-Ohio State is still No. 3 in Herbstreit's rankings despite not playing this weekend.
+Clemson beat Virginia Tech 45-10 on Saturday night to clinch another ACC title berth.

-Clemson beat Pittsburgh 52-17 on Saturday afternoon and is currently ranked No. 4 in the AP Poll, No. 3 in the Coaches Poll, and No. 3 in the ESPN rankings.
+It will be Clemson's eighth all-time ACC Championship Game appearance and its sixth straight appearance which are both ACC records.